 If you want to cancel your auto insurance―due to selling your car, having a seasonal vehicle, or switching providers―then cancel it.
 And, be sure to tell the DMV.

-The worst thing you can do is just stop making payments and hope your provider takes the hint.
-Some states require insurance companies to notify the DMV when a policyholder no longer has coverage with them, and if this happens before you notify the DMV yourself, all the penalties of having no insurance for a registered vehicle could come crashing down on you.Find Your
+For example, some states require insurance companies to notify the DMV when a policyholder no longer has coverage with them.
+If this happens before you notify the DMV yourself, you could face all the penalties of having no insurance for a registered vehicle.